LTJ508/ltj508/README.md

 </div>

 ### About Me
-Currently working as an Intern at MySoft Ltd. as an Oracle Web App Developer.
+Currently working as an Intern at MySoft Ltd. as an Oracle Web App Developer.<br>
 🎓 CSE Graduate from North South University
 💻 Passionate about Quantum Computing & Web Development
 🚀 Currently exploring advanced concepts in **Quantum Algorithms & Oracle APEX**